thielepaul/photoprism-mobile/README.md

 If you like the app and the project, please give us a star on GitHub.
 This keeps us motivated.
 We are also happy about every bug and ideas for improving the app.

 ## Installation
-**Hint**: At this moment only photoprism servers without password protection are supported.
 ### Android
 - The latest .apk file can be downloaded [here](https://github.com/photoprism/photoprism-mobile/releases/download/latest/photoprism.apk).